Mimer SoftRadio - Marine systems

 If the option GroupSend is added to the system, the operator can also transmit on several radios at the same time.

 In the example above three radios are connected to the system using the same radio channel, Channel 16.
 This can be a problem for the operator since he is likely to hear the ships on more than one receiver simoultaneusly.
 If one signal then is a bit noicy or distorted he will have a hard time to hear the good signal.

-With the use of a diversity voting system the operator gets audio from only one receiver at a time to his speaker.
+With the use of a diversity voting system the operator gets audio from only one of the three receivers, that use the same channel, to his speaker at the same time.
 The system will choose the first receiver with an acceptable signal and ignore the others.

 The system can connect many receivers at different sites in this way.

 Virtual Control Head for